‘Dreaming of Scotland

 Please don’t speak and allow us to love.”

-In the mist of softness and opening new doors to joy and bliss.
+In the mist of the softness and opening new doors to joy and bliss.

 Sometime you forget to create a safety net to protect yourself